HanCreate/SurvivalProject-Server/README.md

 # Known bugs
 * Big battle death match isn't working when playing on the beginner channel.
+* You shouldn't get any experience when killing players in crystal mode, but instead get experience when a round is over.
+I believe the winners get x1.5 experience.

 # 25/05/2017
 * If someone has more points than the king in infinity king mode, he now becomes the new king (can't believe I forgot to implement that lol).